 If EM was to be implemented as part of a California State Observer Program, it should initially be considered as a complement to human observers, rather than a replacement.
 Once EM has been demonstrated to have comparable accuracy to human observers, a data optimization system could inform a percentage of observation covered entirely by humans and portion covered entirely by EM.
 However, it is imperative that observer programs treat human observers and EM systems as two completely different observation methods.
 Humans can collect data in a detailed and accurate manner, whereas a camera can offer efficient data collection without the same accuracy.
-There are costs and benefits to each method; therefore, observers and cameras cannot be expected to collect the same data.
-Comparing data collected by observers and EM on the same fishing trips would be informative in future applications of EM.
+There are costs and benefits to each method; therefore, observers and EM on the same fishing trips would be informative in future applications of EM.